Wijeyadasa Rajapakshe: Political career

 In 2010, he was elected to Parliament from the Colombo District.
 In 2012, he was elected President of the Bar Association of Sri Lanka.
 During his tenure he led the Bar Association in support of former Chief Justice Shirani Bandaranayake during her impeachment.
 Following the 2015 presidential election he was appointed Minister of Justice.
 In 2017, he was sacked from his ministerial position by President Maithripala Sirisena at the request by the United National Party due to his views against the privatisation and involvement of the judiciary by the government.
 He was appointed Minister of Higher Education and Cultural Affairs in May 2018.
-In 2018, with the on set of the 2018 Sri Lankan constitutional crisis, he was appointed to the new cabinet of ministers headed by Mahinda Rajapaksa as the Minister of Education and Higher Education in October 2018.
+In 2018, with the onset of the 2018 Sri Lankan constitutional crisis, he was appointed to the new cabinet of ministers headed by Mahinda Rajapaksa as the Minister of Education and Higher Education in October 2018.

+MV X-Press Pearl compensation controversy

+Wijeyadasa Rajapakshe was appointed Minister of Justice, Prison Affairs and Constitutional Reforms by in May 2022 by Gotabaya Rajapaksa and continued in this capacity under Ranil Wickremesinghe.
+In August 2023, he confirmed that the owners of X-Press Pearl had agreed to pay compensation of USD 878,000 and LKR 16 Million after the Government of Sri Lanka had initially claimed USD 40 million in 2021.
+This was after earlier that year, when he had claimed that local official had been bribed by the insurer of the tanker MV X-Press Pearl.

+Chairman of Sri Lanka Freedom Party

+Rajapakshe was appointed the chairman of Sri Lanka Freedom Party on 12 May 2024, following the resignation of Maithripala Sirisena.
+However on 20 May, the Colombo District Court issued an interim order preventing Rajapakshe from functioning as the party chairman, after considering a complaint submitted by Duminda Dissanayake.

+2024 presidential campaign

+In 2024, Rajapakshe announced that he would be running for president in the 2024 elections.
+He resigned from his ministerial post on 29 July 2024 to run for office.
+At the election, Rajapakshe won 21,306 votes, less than 1% of all votes cast.